 Compare Northrop’s cash from operations and earnings for the years 1987 – 1991.
 What are the major reasons why they differ?

 From 1987 to 1989, accounts receivable is increasing (this is subtracted from net income), showing an increasing trend in cash flow.
-From 1989 to 1991, accounts receivable decreases significantly (from 1,209 M to (1,058.2M)), this should show a decreasing trend in cash flow, but because there is an increase in progress payments (which I assume are payments on products), the cash flow trend continues to increase.
-Based just on the Statement of Cash Flows, we cannot determine if the effect of accounts receivable is caused by more stringent credit requirements or a down turn is sales.
-Since, Northrop is a producer of large-scale goods that have a production cycle over a one-year period; the AR decrease can show a downturn in new products under construction.
+From 1989 to 1991, accounts receivable decreases significantly (from 1,209 M to (1,058.2M)), this should show a decreasing trend in cash flow, but because there is an increase in progress payments (payments on products), the cash flow trend continues to increase.
+Based just on the Statement of Cash Flows, we cannot determine if the effect of accounts receivable is caused by more stringent credit requirements or a down turn in sales.
+Since Northrop is a producer of large-scale goods that have a production cycle over a one-year period; the AR decrease can show a downturn in new products under construction.
 Going forward, unless accounts receivable shows growth, future collections from sales will be reduced.
 If the decrease in accounts receivable continues, cash flow from operations may not be sustainable.

 Differences in CFO and Net Income (Earnings)